 Everyone moves according to their own pace, and everyone has their own productivity issues.
 Instead of handing you another lengthy list of tips, this article is all about getting you to observe, optimize, maintain and grow your way to becoming the most productive version of yourself.

-OOMG: A better way for entrepreneurs to hack their productivity
+OOMG: A better productivity hack for entrepreneurs

 Step 1: Observe why your productivity is not at its peak